 Masks and Other Mitigations

 Masks: The CDC, Illinois Department of Public Health, and Will County Public Health recommend that everyone, including fully vaccinated individuals, wear a mask in public indoor settings in areas with substantial and high transmission.
 CDC is also recommending universal indoor masking for all teachers, staff, students, and visitors to K-12 schools, regardless of vaccination status.
 The LTHS School Board approved a resolution adopting this recommendation.
-Effective August 4, 2021, universal masking in all K-12 schools is mandatory statewide.
-All other mitigations with respect to physical distancing, hand sanitizing, cleaning, ventilation, contact tracing, and quarantine will remain in place.
+All other mitigations with respect to physical distancing, hand sanitizing, cleaning, and ventilation will remain in place.

 Areas of substantial transmission are considered by CDC to be those with 50 to 99 cases per 100,000 people over a 7-day period.
 Areas of high transmission are considered to be those with more than 100 cases per 100,000 people over a 7-day period.
 The community level of transmission can be found here https://covid.cdc.gov/covid-data-tracker/#county-view.